 Explain why NRC and the industry are concerned about the reliability of the electric grid.

 Explain the function of the independent system operator (ISO) as it relates to the grid.

+Explain why grid stability studies are needed when evaluating the offsite power system.